Worried about travelling to North Sumatra, Indonesia....check out the latest news here

 As a tour operator, we pride ourselves on health and safety.
 So travelling responsibly is the root of our trekking and tours.
 Before all of our treks, we make sure that you are a healthy and not showing cold/flu symptomes.
 With the continuous Coronavirus outbreak throughout the world, it is our duty to monitor world events closely.

 Sumatra EcoVentures makes any decisions on treks and tours in North Sumatra based on information and advice on several sources.

 If you have any up coming travel plans or are travelling to Indonesia in the next couple of weeks, its likely you have questions about the impact of Coronavirus (COVID-19) may have on these.
 To help you understand if it may, or not affect your travels plans, below we have listed the travel advisories for Indonesia and specifically Sumatra.
 However, we recommend that you consult your own government health advisory for more information if you are travelling from your own country.

 We have also listed some useful common questions with answers, as well information on bookings, cancellations and refunds due to the Coronavirus.

 It is our priority to protect the safety and wellbeing of our staff and guests.
 We will be updating this page as regularly as possible to keep you informed on the current situation.

 As we are an Indonesian owned organisation, we will follow the security status of the Indonesia Department of Foreign Affairs and Trade.
-If the govenment change the status to 'Do Not Travel', we will not take anymore bookings.
-For canellations or refunds, see below.
+The govenments current status for Indonesia is 'Avoid non-essential travel'.